ARE THERE DIFFERENT TYPES OF ABORTION?

-There are different types of abortion depending on how many weeks pregnant you are determined to be.
+There are different types of abortion depending on how far along your pregnancy is.
 Two of the most common forms of abortion are the “abortion pill” and the “in-clinic” abortion.
 Both involve risks that the staff at COLFS Medical Clinic will help you understand.
+Please call our office to schedule an appointment so that you can make an informed choice.
+COLFS Medical Clinic does not offer abortion procedures but does provide information about abortions and emotional support.

 The abortion pill is typically administered to women who are 10 weeks along or less.
 The pill is a two step process involving two different types of drugs: mifpristone and misoprostal.
 Together the two drugs force the body to abort the fetus.
 The first drug causes the body to cease producing progesterone, which is a hormone needed for the baby to grow and thrive in the uterus.
 The second drug causes the uterus to shed the fetus, and any tissue left over in the uterus by causing contractions to expel the tissues through the vagina.
 The whole process could take up to 12 days.